ppy/osu-wiki/wiki/Glossary/en.md

 NC has two meanings:

-1. short for new combo, a modding term to suggest that a beat needs to be the start of a new combo
+1. short for _new combo_, a modding term to suggest that a beat needs to be the start of a new combo
 2. an abbreviation for the nightcore mod, a variant of the double time mod that increases the pitch of the music and adds a consistent bass drum beat to the music.

 ### Nuke